AdobeDocs/journey-optimizer-learn.en/help/ai-assistant.md

 >[!VIDEO](https://video.tv.adobe.com/v/3429845/?learn=on)

-See [Work with the AI Assistant](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/get-started/ai-assistant) for more information about the use cases supported in Journey Optimizer.
+See [Work with AI Assistant](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/get-started/ai-assistant) for more information about the use cases supported in Journey Optimizer.
 For detailed documentation, visit the [AI Assistant in Adobe Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/home) documentation.